-- Associate teacher and professional supervisor reports - Attendance and engagement in practicum - Development of an e-portfolio that supports attestation via the capstone presentation at the end of the academic year. - A presentation at the end of the course that articulates the inquiry you undertook and demonstrates your learning through the year.
+- · Associate teacher and professional supervisor reports - Attendance and engagement in practicum - Development and accumulation of evidence of effectiveness that supports attestation via the capstone presentation. - The capstone presentation at the end of the course that articulates the inquiry you undertook and demonstrates your learning through the year and how it connects to The Standards.